Hemantraj19/Human-Action-Detection/readme.md

 This repository contains scripts to train an action recognition model on videos and a Flask application to make predictions using the trained model.

+You can view some output videos at - https://shorturl.at/kuvOT

 Ensure all dependencies are installed before executing the scripts.

 ```bash